judsonlmoore/judsonlmoore.com/_posts/travel/female-travel/2017-04-18-interview-foreverwinter-project-laura-davies.markdown

 I always loved the name Never Summer and thought it would be cool to have a skier brand with a similarly clever name.
 My friend Tim and I jokingly came up with the name ForeverWinter over beers, but we didn’t have anything concrete to apply the name to.
 Once I started to plan the first trip I knew that ForeverWinter Project was the perfect name for my goal to ski around the world.

-{% cloudinary /assets/images/2017/03/logo-foreverwinter-project.jpg caption="Logo of the ForeverWinter Project, by Laura Davies" title="@ForeverWinter Project on Instagram" %}
+{% cloudinary post-image /assets/images/2017/03/logo-foreverwinter-project.jpg caption="Logo of the ForeverWinter Project, by Laura Davies" title="@ForeverWinter Project on Instagram" %}

 ## So what exactly is “ForeverWinter Project”?